Do you pay dividends?

 How do I invest?

-If you are not already a member, please complete a membership application form and return it with a cheque or card details for the amount you wish to invest.
+If you are not already a member, please complete a membership application form and return it with a cheque or bank transfer for the amount you wish to invest.

 Please make cheques payable to "Ethical Consumer".
 You'll receive a share certificate showing the value of your investment .